 As part of Somerset Wildlife Trust, we aim to promote and support wildlife issues in the widest sense, from climate change to food production, bio-diversity on land and ocean through to local wildlife walks and talks.

 We are particularly excited about the development of the Taunton Living Landscape and the Routes to the River Tone project where the local Area Group has been heavily involved as one of the partners with other bodies such as Taunton Deane Borough Council and the Environment Agency.
 The project has brought together the community to enhance and connect green spaces with the River Tone and its tributaries so creating a network of places where wildlife can thrive and people feel alive.
 The project is particularly important because of the proposed housing and employment developments in Taunton up to 2028.
-Although the main project finished at the end of March 2017, there is still some ongoing work until the end of June.
+Although the main project finished at the end of March 2017, there was still some ongoing work until the end of June.